Sunday, 24 December 2006

 Tomorrow, I won't remember them.
 If not tomorrow, perhaps next week I will forget them.
 I never remember their names any way.
 And I never tag them.
 I like them as they are, random, unexpected, like ships crossing and the passing glimpses into other parallel universes.
 Sometimes interesting, sometimes ordinary.
 Sometimes, I don't like them so much.

 They are like the companions on a long train journey from my childhood.
-And I think of the giant beehive, all round the world, every where people with hopes, joys, illnesses, memories, sadness, visting beautiful places, missing places and people.
+And I think of the giant beehive, all round the world, every where people with hopes, joys, illnesses, memories, sadness, visiting beautiful places, missing places and people.
 It is good to be part of that beehive.

 Tuesday, 15 August 2006

 There is something in the spices, in the masala.
 You just have to taste it a couple of times and it enters your blood.
 The cells taste the fragrances enclosed in its molecules.
 And, then you can't resist its call.
 Days can pass without feeling the yearning for it.
 Yes I have outgrown it, you think.
-But the yearning comes back suddenly while you eat the wholesome nutritious, bland, spiceless food.
+But the yearning comes back suddenly while you eat the wholesome nutritious, bland, spice-less food.
 If you are a masala lover once, you are a masala junkie forever!

 And then I found bwcinema dot com.
-Goodbye to pirated disks, that suddenly block in the middle of Shahrukh Khan telling Kiran Kher, "Mother, I am back!"
-You just need a good connection and you can watch all the masala without going out of your homes.
+Goodbye to pirated disks, I thought, that suddenly block in the middle of Shahrukh Khan telling Kiran Kher, "Mother, I am back!"
+You just need a good connection and you can watch all the Bollywood masala without going out of your homes.
 Three days of unlimited films for as low as 3.99 dollars, the site said, and the suddenly the four day long weekend had found its purpose.
 And perhaps, this time, I am not going to fatten the Bangladeshi or Pakistani shop owners and be a traitor to India, I had thought.
 Perhaps, the film producers will get a percentage for each download.

 I hardly slept that night, waking up at five in the morning to watch Ankahee, the Vikram Bhat-Sushmita Sen autobiography.
 And then I crashed, falling down asleep for eight hours straight.
 Chup Chup ke with crazy Paresh Rawal and Rajpal Yadav accompanied my hurridly cooked chinese noodles.
 A pity they had to spoil it with Shahid Kapur and Kareena.

-The third day started with Corporate and I was starting to get over my yearning.
-I tried to follow it with Kabhi Alvida Na kehna, that had lousy print and even worse sound worthy of friendly neighbourhood pirate video shop.
-Is it legal, I asked myself?
-I mean, four days after the release of the film, here they are showing it on internet with a pirate print and they are based in USA and no one can do anything about it?
 May be this site is run by sons of Al Capone?
 Anyway, I gave up after fifteen minutes.
 Then I tried with Onkara.
 This print also looked pirated with the screen wobbling, as happens with camera prints, when someone tries to shoot the film with a handheld handycam in a cinema hall.
 So I shifted to Fanaa.
 This time the print was good even if the film's faked emotions were irritating in spite of wonderful Kajol.
 Finally to finish the feast, I had Chicken Tikka Masala, all about British humour about parents trying to marry off their gay son.

 Now I feel like puking.
 My head hurts.
 If I look at the TV screen, red and blue spots float in front of my eyes.
 Wish I can burp.
 It is indigestion.
-I just want to curl up in my bed and not to think of any masala movie for a year.
-The yearning is gone and it seems it won't be back for long long time.
-Now from tomorrow, I can go back to my sane hollywood blockbusters and the intelligent Almodovars.
+I just want to curl up in my bed and not to think of any Bollywood-masala movie for a year.

 Hindi films?
 I screw my nose.
 They suck, I tell myself.
 Till the yearning comes back again, I am free.